Investigating The President's Death

-The President's brother and wife have also weighed in.
+The President's brother and wife have also come in.
 It is reported that Mrs. Mills tried to get the President to resign.
 If that is true, it is the most reassuring thing I have learnt in this unfortunate event.
 It is heart-warming that she put her husband's health ahead of politics.
-Reacting to charges and/or rumours of negligence, the President's brother, Dr. Cadman Atta Mills said, 'Negligence is a very strong word to use in this context.
-I can guarantee you that everybody around the President did the very best that they could do and I start especially with those Doctors who have been with him ever since he became President.'
+Reacting to charges and/or rumours of negligence, the President's brother, Dr. Cadman Atta Mills, said 'Negligence is a very strong word to use in this context.
+I can guarantee you that everybody around the President did the very best that they could do and I start especially with those doctors who have been with him ever since he became President.'

-We are told that the President was rushed to 37 Military hospital around noon and died at about 2:15 that same day.
-In law, since he died within a day of his arrival at the hospital, it makes the President's death a CORONER'S CASE that must be investigated.
+We are told that the President was rushed to the 37 Military hospital around noon and died at about 2:15 that same day.
+In law, since he died within a day of his arrival at the hospital, which makes the President's death a CORONER'S CASE,that must be investigated.